Overview

 Goal

-Maximize the cut value using RL agents with batched training environments.
+Maximize the cut value using RL agents with multiple training environments.

 Task II: Ising Model